Spherical volume and spherical Plateau problem: The spherical Plateau problem

-\end{definition} This is a homological generalization of the spherical volume first introduced by Besson-Courtois-Gallot in the Riemannian setting \cite[Section 3,I]{BCG91}.
-We will see in Subsection \ref{homological invariance} that it actually coincides with the original definition in the case of smooth closed oriented manifolds.
+\end{definition} This is a homological generalization of the spherical volume first introduced by Besson-Courtois-Gallot in the Riemannian setting \cite[Section 3,I]{BCG91} (see also Subsection \ref{original def}).
+The reader can learn in the survey of Kotschick \cite[Section 2]{Kot11} that this invariant is closely related to a plethora of other fundamental invariants like the simplicial volume, minimal volume, minimal volume entropy...
+Besides, this invariant can be computed in many special cases, as will be explained in Sections \ref{section:uniqueness} and \ref{section:uniqueness2}.

-Definition \ref{premiere def} lends itself well to topological arguments, however when studying the problem of regularity and existence of limits, there is a preferable option based on the notion of integral currents.
-The study of integral currents in general metric spaces mostly started with \cite{AK00}, see Appendix \ref{appendix a} for a review of the theory.
-They are usually endowed with the flat topology.
-For an integral current $C$, there is a well defined notion of mass for $C$, denoted by $\mathbf{M}(C)$.
-The support of $C$ is denoted by $\spt(C)$.
-Given $h\in H_n(\Gamma;\mathbb{Z})$, consider the space $\mathscr{C}(h)$ of boundaryless $n$-dimensional integral currents with compact supports inside $\mathcal{S}^*(\Gamma)/\Gamma$ which represent the homology class $h$; a more detailed definition of $\mathscr{C}(h)$ is given in Subsection \ref{app by polyhedral chains}.
-We will sometimes call these currents ``cycles'' representing $h$.
-The next definition gives a second and equivalent way of defining the spherical volume, which is sometimes more advantageous: \begin{definition} The \emph{spherical volume} of $h$ is defined as